 It's unknown how many nondisclosure agreements have been found, but the report stated that McMahon used his own personal funds to pay off the former employees.
 A WWE spokesperson told WSJ that the company is "cooperating fully with the board inquiry and that the relationship with the ex-paralegal was consensual," adding that the allegations are being taken seriously.

 Jerry McDevitt, McMahon's attorney, wrote a letter to the paper denying the accusation, declaring, "WWE did not pay any monies" to the former employee when she left the company.
 The board members were informed of the $3 million payment via a series of anonymous emails from someone claiming to be a friend of the recipient.
 The first email said McMahon doubled the woman's salary after their relationship began and that McMahon "gave her like a toy" to Laurinaitis.

 "My friend was so scared so she quit after Vince McMahon and lawyer Jerry (McDevitt) paid her millions of dollars to shut up," the email read.
 A copy of the nondisclosure agreement was sent by McMahon's lawyers to the board on June 12.

-WWE has since sent out a statement within the company regarding the report — "The Wall Street Journal has published a report about WWE with allegations that we and our Board of Directors take seriously.
+WWE has since sent out an internal statement regarding the report — "The Wall Street Journal has published a report about WWE with allegations that we and our Board of Directors take seriously.
 We are cooperating fully with the independent investigation initiated by our Board of Directors."